 All members of the campus community who become crime victims, or who witness a crime, are strongly urged to immediately report any incident to local law enforcement by calling 911 and/or to contact the Saint Martin's University Office of Public Safety by calling 360-438-4555.
 Local law enforcement can also be contacted by activating any of the 12 emergency phone call boxes located on campus.
+Box locations were improved with "emergency" signage and information on building number and location was posted next to the boxes.
 Immediate reporting of incidents will enable a prompt response by First Responders and allow for Timely Warning Notices and Emergency Alerts to be issued to the campus community.
-Crimes can also be reported to Thurston County Crime Stoppers by calling 1-800-222-TIPS or by logging on to https://www.tipsubmit.com/WebTips.aspx?AgencyID=1049 and filing an anonymous crime report.
-Because police reports under Washington state law are public records, Lacey Police cannot hold reports of crime in confidence.
+Any person having information about crimes can contact South Sound Crime Stoppers by calling 1-800-222-TIPS or by using the P3 Tips application on a smart phone (www.p3tips/com.) and filing an anonymous tip.